Search

 In intelligent agriculture, image processing with drone images can be used to monitor palm oil plantations remotely.
 With geospatial orthophotos, it is possible to identify which part of the plantation land is fertile for planted crops.

-It was also possible to identify areas less fertile in terms of growth and parts of plantation fields that were not growing at all.
-OpenCV is a popular tool for such image processing tasks.
+It was also possible to identify areas less fertile in terms of growth.
+OpenCV is a popular tool for such image-processing tasks.

 Insect Detection